-What is the pupillary distance?
+What is pupillary distance?

-< Suitable glasses >
+< The suitable pair of glasses >

 < Oversized frame >

-First you need a ruler and a mirror.
+First, you need a ruler and a mirror.